sgriffisrg/OOP-345/WS01/readme.md

-## At-Home
+## *At-Home*

 For this part of the workshop, upgrade your `String` class to manage a C-style null-terminated string of any length.
-Do not change your other modules.
+When a new instance is created, the custom constructor should accept at most `g_maxSize` characters (excluding the null terminator).
+No other modules need to be changed.

 ### Sample Output